fls-bioinformatics-core/pegs/README.rst

 down-regulated genes - indicating distinct mechanisms of gene activation and repression by glucocorticoids.
-At the same time, there is promoter proximal enrichment for both up-and down-regulated genes in the DHSs.
+At the same time, there is promoter proximal enrichment for both up-and

-**Acknowledgement**

-Thanks to Louise Hunter for providing this example.

 **References**